snxper1234/snapbot/README.md

 Both of those bots mainly focus on moderation... we have about 13 fun commands?

 #### 🎧 Music
-Listen up, we have tons of music control over here, including pause and play!
+Tons of control over the music including pausing and playing music

 ## Contributing
 If you want to contribute, fork the project and write your feature in (discord.py only!)
 We will review and merge the pull request into the main!